jack-kraus/game-tracker/README.md

 </p>

 When you see a listed review it will contain the following information:
-* **Title:** The title of the review, as a link to that post's page
+* **Title:** The title of the review, as a link to that post's page.
-* **Content:** The actual content of the review, with a `[See More/See Less]` option if the content exceeds a certain number of lines
+* **Content:** The actual content of the review, with a `[See More/See Less]` option if the content exceeds a certain number of lines.
-* **Game Title/Poster:** The poster and title of the game, with a link to that game's specific page
+* **Game Title/Poster:** The poster and title of the game, with a link to that game's specific page.
-* **Review author:** The username of the author of the post, along with a timestamp of when the review was created
+* **Review author:** The username of the author of the post, along with a timestamp of when the review was created.
-* **Options:** The three dots appear next to a post if you're the author, which gives you the option to edit or delete a post
+* **Options:** The three dots appear next to a post if you're the author, which gives you the option to edit or delete the post.
-* **Rating:** The rating of the game given by the author out of 5 stars
+* **Rating:** The rating of the game given by the author out of 5 stars.
 * **Likes:** The amount of likes the post has received, as a button to like/unlike if you're signed in.
 The button is purple if you've liked the post, and black if not.

 ### Review Page